aagricola/18-ED/11-week_Project-Work/README.md

 ## Project 2

-Project two should involve a process of moving from some physical input to digital and then back to a physical output.
-If you find that you would like to reverse that flow, it's ok to go from digital to physical to digital.
-I encourage you to use grasshopper, doing self guided research, and building on what you have learned so far.
+Project may be a continuation of your first project or something completely new.
+It should involve a process of moving from some physical input to digital and then back to a physical output.
+You will keep track of your research and progress in your CPJ that you created last week.
 Using at least one tool learned this semester is required.

 Timeline:
 - Nov 15: Grasshopper extras / Work Week